State of Sociotype 2025

 Differences from Other Advanced Psychometrics

-Account for up to x40 more precision in answering question, which significantly reduces the noice and improves accuracy.
+Account for up to x40 more precision in answering question, which significantly reduces the noise and improves accuracy.

 Questions automatically receive weights based on their performances, eliminating bad and ineffective ones, making each question contribute the most to the accuracy of the result.

-Can generate any amount of questionnaires on demand.
-Thought manual composition might have certain advantages if min-maxed properly.
+It can instantly generate any number of questionnaires on demand, though manual composition might offer certain advantages if properly optimized.

-Can process any amount of filled questionnaires on demand.
+It can instantly process any number of completed questionnaires on demand.

 All filled questionnaires filter for a set of multiple biases.